xmartlabs/fountain-docs/NetworkDataSourceAdapter.md

 }
 ```

-This interface has only one method which is used to fetch every page.
+This interface has only one method which is used to fetch each page.
 The library will invoke it with two parameters:
 - `page`: The page number to be requested.
 - `pageSize`: The page size.